IAAR-Shanghai/Meta-Chunking/README.md

 > Currently, all methods are maintained in the **tools** folder.
 The **eval.ipynb** file demonstrates usage examples of different chunking method interfaces, while each of the other files represents a specific LLMs chunking method.

 - [x] Release PPL Chunking and Margin Sampling Chunking
-- [ ] 1.
-Refactor methods in Meta-chunking into several interface formats for easy invocation.
+- [x] 1.
+Refactor methods in Meta-Chunking into several interface formats for easy invocation.
-    - [ ] PPL Chunking: Strategically introduce the KV caching mechanism to achieve PPL Chunking for both short and long documents (🚀 A Swift and Accurate Text Chunking Technique🌟).
+    - [x] PPL Chunking: Strategically introduce the KV caching mechanism to achieve PPL Chunking for both short and long documents (🚀 A Swift and Accurate Text Chunking Technique🌟).
-    - [ ] Margin Sampling Chunking: A binary classification judgment is made on whether consecutive sentences need to be segmented, based on the probability obtained through margin sampling to make decisions.
+    - [x] Margin Sampling Chunking: A binary classification judgment is made on whether consecutive sentences need to be segmented, based on the probability obtained through margin sampling to make decisions.
-    - [ ] Dynamic combination: To accommodate diverse chunking requirements, a strategy of dynamic combination is introduced to assist in chunking, achieving a balance between fine-grained and coarse-grained text chunking.
+    - [x] Dynamic combination: To accommodate diverse chunking requirements, a strategy of dynamic combination is introduced to assist in chunking, achieving a balance between fine-grained and coarse-grained text chunking.
 - [x] 2.
 Integrating [LumberChunker](https://github.com/joaodsmarques/LumberChunker): Refactoring it into an interface for convenient invocation; combining it with our margin sampling method to overcome the limitation of the original project's inability to use local small models.
 - [x] 3.
 Integrating [Dense X Retrieval](https://github.com/chentong0/factoid-wiki): Refactoring it into an interface for convenient invocation.
 - [ ] ......